Bacteria structure is tiny, microscopic, and unicellular.

 Ribosomes

 - The bacterial cell structure has 70 s ribosomes.
-It consists of two sub-units as the 50S and 30S ribosomes.
+It consists of two sub-units, the 50S and 30S ribosomes.

 - The ribosomes present in the free-flowing form are grouped into polysomes.

 - These ribosomes are useful in protein synthesis.
-But, humans, are the target of an antibiotic attack in the treatment of bacterial infections.
+However, humans are the target of an antibiotic attack in treating bacterial infections.

 Nuclear material

-As mentioned before, bacteria lack a true nucleus.
-The genetic material is not enclosed by a nuclear membrane.
+- As mentioned before, bacteria lack a true nucleus.
+A nuclear membrane does not enclose the genetic material.

 Flagella